-According to the lawsuit, Bankrate issued materially false and misleading financial statements because (1) Bankrate’s financial statements contained errors related to the improper recognition of revenues and expenses; (2) the Company lacked adequate internal controls over financial reporting; and (3) as a result, the Company’s financial statements were materially false and misleading at all relevant times.
-According to the Complaint, on September 15, 2014, Bankrate disclosed that the SEC has requested documents related to its financial reporting during 2012, and that Chief Financial Officer, Edward DiMaria has resigned.
+Specifically, the Complaint alleged that Defendants: (1) published financial statements that were not prepared or presented in accordance with generally accepted accounting principles, and (2) falsely certified that Bankrate’s internal controls were adequate to prevent the dissemination of false financial results.
+Lead Plaintiff alleged certain Defendants manipulated Bankrate’s public filings to reflect financial results in 2012 to artificially inflate key financial metrics in order to meet market expectations.
+Then on September 15, 2014, Bankrate disclosed that the SEC has requested documents related to its financial reporting during 2012, and that the Company’s Chief Financial Officer had resigned.
 The Company also announced that in connection with the SEC’s investigations, investors should no longer rely on its 2011, 2012, and 2013 financial statements.
-That day, the Company’s stock price fell as much as 22%, damaging investors.
-Less than a month later, on October 9, 2014, Bankrate filed a current report on Form 8-K with the SEC disclosing that the prior day, the Company had terminated DiMaria from his remaining role with the Company for cause because DiMaria had refused to cooperate in the ongoing SEC and internal investigations of Bankrate’s financial results for FY11, FY12, and FY13.
-Bankrate further disclosed that the United States Department of Justice also had opened an investigation into the same financial reporting issues that the SEC was investigating.
-As a result, the price of Bankrate common stock declined an additional 11.20%.
+That day, the Company’s stock price fell as much as 22%.
+Less than a month later, on October 9, 2014, Bankrate filed a Form 8-K disclosing that the United States Department of Justice had also opened an investigation into the same financial reporting issues that the SEC was investigating.
+As a result, the price of Bankrate stock declined an additional 11.20%.

 On January 16, 2015, the City of Los Angeles, acting through its Fire and Police Pension System was appointed Lead Counsel and Saxena White P.A. was appointed Liaison Counsel for the Class.